If you have COVID-19:

 Medical masks provide better protection than cloth masks.
 If you have medical masks, use them, and change them frequently.

 - If you are isolating in a separate room with a door, in your home, try to keep your distance from other people in your household through your isolation period.
 This is to reduce chances that they get COVID-19 while they are with you.

-- if someone needs to come into your room to bring you something.
+- For example: If someone needs to come into your room to bring you something.

-If you are feeling sicker and someone needs to drive you to the clinic to be seen by a nurse or doctor, the other person should also wear a mask.
+If you start to feel more sick during isolation, and someone needs to drive you to the clinic to be seen by a nurse or doctor, they should also wear a mask.